zx300487/protected_write-ups/README.md

 # protected_write-ups
-protected_write-ups from HTB and other Platforms (protected with shadow hash or NTML)
+protected_write-ups for Machines and Challenges from HTB and other Platforms (protected with shadow hash or NTML, Challenges are protected by the flag)